Steps to exporting

-To export cat and dog pet food products successfully you need to know about:
+To export meat products successfully you need to know about:

 - registering as an exporter with MPI

-- the legislation relating to your type of business
+- all legislation relating to your type of business

 - all the requirements of your destination country

-- registering for access to E-cert, MPI's online certification system, to apply for the required 'official assurance' (export certificate)
+- using E-cert, MPI’s online certification system, to apply for the required official assurances (export certificates)